 Our mission is be informative, inspiring, and most importantly, interesting.
 IRSY 2012 featured several well-known speakers, including Dr. Nima Wangchuk, a visiting scholar from Bhutan, panels by Elizabeth Gill, career services director of the Jackson Institute for Global Affairs, and workshops on diplomacy by the top-ranked Model United Nations Team at Yale.
 IRSY 2014 featured dynamic speakers on different current and pressing topics in International Relations, a cultural lunch with an opportunity to meet with various campus organizations, and special workshops.
-This year, there is also the opportunity to pick one of two tracks, either international development or security.
-By choosing one, students will be able to tailor their IRSY experience, attending a lecture and workshops catered to their area of interest.
+IRSY 2015 was particularly innovating in its inclusion of two distinct tracks: international development or international security.
+By choosing one of these two pathways, students will be able to tailor their IRSY experience, attending a lecture and workshops catered to their area of interest.

 For more information, please visit the IRSY website.